-Students who wish to participate in this option must maintain above average academic standing and demonstrate potential for success in their chosen professional field.
+Students who wish to participate in this option must maintain above-average academic standing and demonstrate potential for success in their chosen professional field.

-Usually, four-month (minimum of 400 hours) work terms are scheduled for the third and fifth terms of the program.
+Usually, four-month (minimum of 360 hours) work terms are scheduled for the third and fifth terms of the program.
 Two work terms need to be completed for a Co-op designated diploma.

-Employers provide the Co-op Officers with job descriptions to be posted.
-Students submit their resumes via the Co-operative Education Officer who will submit the package to the employer and arrange job interviews.
-Students are also strongly encouraged to start building their professional network and be an active participant in self-marketing to source their coop work placements.
+Employers provide the Co-op instructors with job descriptions to be posted.
+Students submit their resumes via the Co-op instructor, who will submit the package to the employer and arrange job interviews.
+Students are also strongly encouraged to start building their professional network and be an active participant in self-marketing to source their co-op work placements.

 Employers make the hiring decisions and establish the working conditions, salary and benefits.
 The Co-operative Education option has proven to be of great benefit to students.
 Students have the opportunity to apply their knowledge, to develop skills in a practical work setting, and to gain related experience before commencing their professional careers.
-BC Ministry of Education 2001 statistics state that co-op students are "15% more likely to find fulltime jobs than non-co-op students and are 24% more likely to find training related jobs upon graduation."

-To be admitted and participate in the Cooperative Education Option, you must:
+To be admitted and participate in the Co-operative Education Option you must:

-- Be enrolled in 3 or more program courses (minimum 9 credits), not including BUSM 1310; - Achieve and maintain a minimum GPA of 2.6 in each term and receive no grade less than a 'C' in any subject; - Successfully complete an employability assessment interview with a Co-op Officer; and - Successfully complete BUSM 1310 (2 credits) with a 'C' or higher.
+- Be enrolled in 3 or more program courses (minimum 9 credits) not including BUSM 2300; - Achieve and maintain a minimum GPA of 2.6 in each term; - Successfully complete an employability assessment interview with a Co-op instructor; and - Complete BUSM 2300 with a 'C' or higher.

-To obtain a Financial Management Cooperative Education Diploma, students will be required to attain 76 credits as described below:
+To obtain a Financial Management Co-operative Education Diploma, students will be required to attain 69 credits as described helow:

-All core courses from the following (Total 45 credits):
+All core courses from the following: (Total: 48 credits)